bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-03-01-Legacy-App-Maintenance-Is-A-Dead-End.md

 After all, legacy applications linger around still because the company can [still ride its ROI curve](https://www.mendix.com/think-tank/killing-your-companys-legacy-applications-the-right-way/).
 If it ain't broke, don't fix it.

-Besides, there is enjoyment to be had in legacy app maintenance for the right kind of programmer.
+Besides, there is enjoyment to be had in legacy app maintenance for the right kind of programmer..

-There are those who enjoy being the uncredited backbone that keeps the company going.
-There are those who enjoy being the loyal soldier fighting day by day problems as they arise.
-There are those who strive for safe, stable careers at a single company until retirement.
+There are those who
+* Enjoy being the uncredited backbone that keeps the company going
+* Thrive as the loyal soldier fighting day-by-day problems as they arise
+* Strive for safe, stable careers at a single company until retirement

 Me?
 I would rather innovate, than maintain.

 Everything I enjoy in programming is stolen away when I get stuck in legacy app maintenance roles.

 I'm no Master Programmer either.
-I have a lot to learn, which is part of the reason I'm even bothering to convert my thoughts into ASCII characters right now by wiggling my fingers really fast into a keyboard.
+I have a lot to learn, which is part of the reason I'm bothering to convert my thoughts into ASCII characters right now by wiggling my fingers really fast into a keyboard.

 My old code, from even two years ago, makes me cringe.

-To future developers that will one day maintain my current code: Forgive me, for I know not what I do, despite all I learn!
+To future developers that will one day maintain my current code: Forgive me, for I know not what I do, despite all that I learn!